Charge spectra with values in ZMod n #

 A.1.
 General construction #

-The finite set of ZMod n
+The finite set of ZMod n valued charges which are complete,

 not pheno-constrained and don't regenerate dangerous couplings